 At the end of the film, it’s obvious that no physical change has taken place.
 The woman remains unattractive, and her husband’s face is still disfigured.
 Yet love has blinded them to their outward appearance, as the widowed character says: “A man and woman in love have a gift of sight.”

 When I consider the men I have loved in my life, and likewise the women whose friendships have meant the world to me, I’m aware of the times that I loved blindly in the worst possible way, which led to disappointment and hurt.
 I ignored warning signs.
 I gave the benefit of the doubt too freely.
 I turned away from my internal GPS.

 I didn’t think I deserved any better.

 That last statement is key.
-Let it sink in and ask yourself if you feel the same.
+Let it sink in.
+Then ask yourself if you feel the same.
 Remind yourself there’s something between “expecting the world” (a.k.a.
 Prince Charming) and believing you’re not worthy of anything except what comes your way.

 I also recognize the times I loved most clearly – with no blinders and no excuses – and no denying traits I disliked.
 Instead, I was able to put them into appropriate context: knowledge of common values, appreciation of pleasures beyond the surface; understanding of the flaws we all possess and how abysmally boring we would be if that weren’t the case.